Sebastianhju/Runeterra-5e/Runes.md

 ### Overgrowth  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Resolve/Overgrowth.png" Align=left width=7% height=7%>

-You gain +5 maximum hit points.
+You gain +3 maximum hit points.
 Whenever you score a _takedown_ on a creature of a _Challenge Rating_ of 1 or higher, you gain a stack of _overgrowth_.
 For every tenth stack, you gain +1 maximum hit points.

+Update*

 ---